Executive Perspective Built Through Leadership and Execution

 - Enterprise services and BPO environments

-- Technology-enabled and data-driven organizations
+- Technology-enabled and data-driven organizations, including IoT-enabled platforms

-- Healthcare and regulated contexts
+- Healthcare and regulated contexts, including medical and scientific equipment environments

 - Growth, transformation, and scale-up phases